seregazhuk/seregazhuk.github.io_old/_posts/2016-05-12-laravel-facades.md

 As mentioned before, you can use facade classes in Laravel to make services available in a more readable way.
 In Laravel all services inside the IoC container have unique names, and all of them have their own facade class.
 To access a service from the container you can use `App::make()` method or
 `app()` helper function.
-So there is no diffrenece between these lines of code:
+So there is no difference between these lines of code:
 {% highlight php %}
 <?php